RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

    b.
 Ensure there is no region called **BANKMFDB** already defined.
 If there is one, delete it.

 3. Ensure that there are no other demonstration servers running.
 This is to ensure no other servers use the same ports.
 The server for this demonstration uses a common server definition with many of the same listener ports as the ones other servers in this repository might use.
-4. Open a command prompt (Windows) or a terminal (UNIX), and navigate to the `scripts` directory in the demonstration files.
+4. Open a command prompt (Windows) or a terminal (Linux), and navigate to the `scripts` directory in the demonstration files.
 5. Edit the file `scripts/options/vsam_postgres.json` with a text editor:

     - Verify and, if required, modify the values within the `database_connection` section to match the setting of the database you are using.